 - Step 1 — Don’t Panic: Emotional reactions can be misinterpreted and used against you.
 Stay level-headed and cautious.

-- Step 3 — Don’t Go It Alone with Police: Politely assert your right to remain silent until your attorney is present.
+- Step 3 — Do Not Speak to Law Enforcement Without a Lawyer: Politely assert your right to remain silent until your attorney is present.
 Anything you say can and will be used against you.

-What Constitutes Domestic Violence in Ivanhoe, MO?
+What Domestic Violence Looks Like in Ivanhoe, MO

 - Stalking: Repeated following, watching, or unwanted contact that causes fear or distress.

-- Psychological Abuse: Threats, put-downs, and attempts to control or isolate the victim emotionally.
+- Emotional Abuse: Threats, put-downs, and attempts to control or isolate the victim emotionally.

-- Sexual Abuse: Any form of forced or non-consensual sexual activity, including within a relationship.
+- Sexual Abuse: Non-consensual sexual contact, rape, or sexual coercion within a relationship.

 Facing domestic violence charges in Ivanhoe, MO?
 It’s critical to understand what’s at stake.
 Missouri law classifies these offenses into four degrees, each carrying serious penalties:

-- First-Degree Domestic Assault: Attempting to kill or causing serious physical injury—charged as a Class A or Class B felony punishable by up to life in prison.
+- First-Degree Domestic Assault: Intent to kill or causing serious injury—charged as a Class A felony (up to life imprisonment) or Class B felony (up to 15 years in prison).

 - Second-Degree Domestic Assault: Causing serious injury with a deadly weapon or through strangulation—a Class C felony punishable by up to 7 years in prison.

-- Third-Degree Domestic Assault: Any act causing pain or illness—this is a Class E felony, with a sentence of up to 4 years.
+- Third-Degree Domestic Assault: Causing physical pain or illness—a Class E Felony with up to 4 years imprisonment.

-- Fourth-Degree Domestic Assault: Minor injuries or negligent actions—typically a Class A misdemeanor carrying up to 12 months in jail.
+- Fourth-Degree Domestic Assault: Negligent or minor physical harm—usually a Class A misdemeanor that may include up to a year in jail.

-- Tailored Legal Strategy — We tailor a criminal defense plan to your situation, whether it’s self-defense, false allegations, or lack of evidence.
+- Focused Defense Strategy — We tailor a criminal defense plan to your situation, whether it’s self-defense, false allegations, or lack of evidence.

 - Protection of Your Rights — From your right to remain silent to the right to a fair trial, we ensure your constitutional rights are respected at every step of your case in Ivanhoe, MO.